yasmin2424/heymate-report-yasmin/README.md

 # 🍽️ Heymate Menu Recommendation Project

 ## Project Overview
 This project aims to build a menu recommendation pipeline for Heymate's restaurant partners.
-By analyzing internal product, store, and category data—along with external datasets—we seek to provide insights into menu item popularity, pricing, and restaurant-specific recommendations.
-Our recommendations help partners optimize their offerings through data-driven insights.
+By analyzing internal product, store, and category data along with external datasets we seek to provide insights into menu item popularity, pricing, and restaurant-specific recommendations.
+Our recommendations help partners optimize their offerings through data driven insights.

 ## Summary
 We conduct comprehensive data validation, enrichment, and exploratory analysis on restaurant menu data.
 Key steps include:

 - Cleaning inconsistent menu item names using LLMs
-- Merging external datasets (e.g., DoltHub, Kaggle)
+- Merging external datasets (e.g. Kaggle)
 - Scoring menu item popularity
 - Building a pipeline to deliver actionable insights to restaurant clients